A conscious choice to stop the routine

 What happens in the parent-child relationship during the trip?

-during Parent-child trip, the relationship changes subtly.
-The daily dynamic is replaced by another, quieter, more attentive dynamic.
-The parent is truly free to see the child, and the child feels that he has space.
+During a parent-child outing, the relationship changes subtly.
+The everyday dynamic is replaced by another, quieter, more attentive dynamic.
+The parent is truly free to see the child, and the child feels like they have space.

-Parent-child quality time What is created on a trip does not depend on the amount of talk.
+Quality parent-child time created on a trip does not depend on the amount of talk.
 Sometimes it is precisely the walking together, the small stops, and the time spent in nature that allow the child to open up at his own pace.
-The conversations that arise on the road are different from those that occur at home, less direct, more authentic.
+The conversations that arise along the way are different from those that occur at home, less direct, more authentic.

 Sometimes emotions, questions, thoughts arise.
-Sometimes we simply enjoy the journey.
-That is also significant.
-Parent-child trip Creates a shared experience that remains in the memory.
-A memory of a time when the parent was really there, without distraction.
+Sometimes you simply enjoy the journey.
+That's also significant.
+A parent-child trip creates a shared experience that remains in the memory.
+A memory of a time when the parent was really there, without distractions.

-Over time, Parent-child quality time This becomes an anchor.
-Something you can return to, remember, and base a continuation of an open and secure relationship on.
+Over time, such quality parent-child time becomes an anchor.
+Something that can be returned to, remembered, and upon which to base a continued open and secure relationship.

 Who is this suitable for?